rygelouv/Tanga/README.md

 ## Testing
 We still don't have test yet in the app.
 This Test project will start after the infrastructure work is done or at least the most part of it.
-- [ ] Add JUnit 5
+- [x] Add JUnit 5
+- [X] Add Mockk
-- [ ] Add Codecov
+- [x] Add Codecov for tracking project coverage
-- [ ] Add Kover
+- [x] Add Kover for generating coverage reports
-- We need to add unit tests for most repositories, interactors, viewmodels and other components
+- [x] Start adding unit tests.
-- We need to UI test the screen composables
+- [ ] We need to UI test the screen composables with Espresso
+- [ ] We only have 3% coverage so far 🙈, we need to add more unit tests and increase the coverage.
+- [ ] Add Maestro tests

 # License
 ```xml